Cloud CMMS softwareLearn more on why you should invest into a CMMS software

-Subscription based model also means less initial upfront investment.
-Additionally, this incentivizes software vendor to build a higher quality product and with more support in order to reduce churn and maximize their customer’s lifetime value.
+The subscription-based model also means less initial upfront investment.
+Additionally, this incentivizes the software vendor to build a higher quality product with more support in order to reduce churn and maximize their customer’s lifetime value.
 McKinsey estimates put TCO of SaaS delivered software would be up to 40% lower than traditional on-premise software.

 Low barriers to entry

-No network/firewall configuration + subscription based pricing model means software is easy to get started with.
+No network/firewall configuration + subscription-based pricing model means the software is easy to get started with.
 Very low barriers to entry (and exit) can only benefit the customer.

 Risks associated with SaaS